Quantum logic under semi-classical limit: information loss: Introduction

-Finally, we exemplify the obtained results with the dequantization and DIL estimation of quantum discrete fast Fourier transform (FFT$_\mathrm{Q}$) and Grover search (Gr$_\mathrm{Q}$) algorithms.
-As it was demonstrated in \cite{id_repr,id_cplx}, FFT$_\mathrm{Q}$ transforms into the Legendre transform under the dequantization.
+Finally, we exemplify the obtained results with the dequantization and IL estimation of quantum discrete fast Fourier transform (FFT$_\mathrm{Q}$) and Grover search (Gr$_\mathrm{Q}$) algorithms.
+It was demonstrated \cite{id_repr,id_cplx} that FFT$_\mathrm{Q}$ transforms into the Legendre transform under the dequantization.
 It indicates that the dequantized algorithm might change the task it solves.

-We stress that our method does not allow to compare the quantum and classical algorithms directly.
-It estimates the amount of information being lost with every quantum logic proposition under the dequantization only.
+We stress that our method does not allow to compare the quantum and classical algorithms directly: under dequantization the initial task that the algorithm has been designed for may change.
+The approach calculates amount of information being lost with any quantum logic proposition under dequantization only, i.e. it is useful in analysis of how much computational efficiency is being lost under the semi-classical transition.
+Application for complexity classification requires reverse engineering of the approach: one should be able to estimate the gain in efficiency for any classical algorithm while transiting it to the quantum one; such a task is highly non-trivial to date, see Section~\ref{sec:dis} for details.

-Sections \ref{sec:cl} and \ref{sec:ql} are devoted to introduction to the CL and QL formalisms correspondingly; for details see the original papers \cite{ql_Neumann,ql_Neumann-2}.
-Dequantization of QL operations one can find in Section \ref{sec:deq}.
-Estimation of the information loss during the transition from QL to CL is presented in Section \ref{sec:eff}.
-We prove the theorem which is necessary for the application of the technique to any quantum algorithm in Section \ref{sec:thm}.
-Examples of how the scheme works on FFT$_\mathrm{Q}$ and Gr$_\mathrm{Q}$ are given in Section \ref{sec:ex}.
-Discussion of the obtained results, their relation to other approaches and open questions one can find in Section \ref{sec:dis}.
+In Sections~\ref{sec:cl} and \ref{sec:ql} we introduce the CL and QL formalisms correspondingly; for details see \cite{ql_Neumann,ql_Neumann-2}.
+Dequantization of QL operations one can find in Section~\ref{sec:deq}.
+Estimation of the information loss during the transition from QL to CL is presented in Section~\ref{sec:eff}.
+We formulate and prove theorem, which is necessary for the application of the technique to any quantum algorithm, in Section~\ref{sec:thm}.
+Examples of how the scheme works on FFT$_\mathrm{Q}$ and Gr$_\mathrm{Q}$ are given in Section~\ref{sec:ex}.
+Discussion of the obtained results, their relation to other approaches and open questions one may find in Section~\ref{sec:dis}.

-\section{Classical logic}
+\section{Classical Logic}